 Should I Spend Money On A Theragun?

-If you suffer from occasional muscles aches and are game to shell out a hot $500 for one, then by all means.
-(See if they have one at your gym to test it out first.)
+If you suffer from occasional muscles aches and are game to shell out a few hundred for one, then by all means.
 But keep in mind that percussive therapy devices aren’t Band-Aid solutions to chronic injuries or pain.
 “If you’re constantly buying Advil for a headache that doesn’t seem to be going away, is that good for you in the long run?”
 Roddy asks.
 “You want to actually assess what’s going on, then utilize all of your therapeutic approaches.”
 She suggests using a Theragun in combination with other forms of therapy, like stretching, physiotherapy and foam rolling, the latter of which lengthens muscles to relieve tension.

 *This story was originally published on January 15, 2020, additional reporting was added.